What does Freakshow use all that stolen money for?

 Danny turned the child so that he could see his face.
 His expression remained blank, his eyes empty.
 But if he was bothered simply by the tones of their voices…

 "Are you sure he's completely… not there?"
 Danny asked.

-Vlad came closer, thoughtfully rubbing his chin as he bent to look the little Danny in the face.
+Vlad immediately came closer, thoughtfully rubbing his chin as he bent to look the little Danny intently the face.
 "This is the first time he's ever made that kind of reaction.
 I'm not sure what it means.
 Maybe he's just hungry.
 Or tired."